nodejsil/lecture-topics/README.md

 # Instructions
 If you think of an interesting topic for a lecture you would like to see (or give) then please open an issue - not before making sure an equivalent issue does not already exist.

 Lecture topics will be prioritized based popular demand and lecturers availability.
-Issues unrelated to Node.js topics will be summarily closed.
+Issues unrelated to Node.js lecture topics will be summarily closed.

 If you find yourself or others suitable for giving a specific lecture, please suggest so in the issue comments.